On view October 28, 2017–January 27, 2018

 Martinez’s interrogation of the entropic forces at work in cityscapes, such as natural disintegration, crime and vandalism, or simple negligence, continues with a project based on a terracotta brick that he found in Chicago.
 As the minimal unit of a building, an isolated brick found in the street is a condensed metonym of a ruin.
 Displaced bricks are the resilient leftovers from the collapse.
 Following the logic of disintegration, Martinez’s project takes urban entropy to its conclusion.
 The artist takes the brick to his studio and pulverizes it until only a layer of rusty dust is left.
 Using the brick as medium, Martinez applies the dust without any binder to a raw canvas until he runs out of material.
 Since the color of the brick dust is similar to that of the thread of canvas, only a tenuous, almost blurry halo disappearing towards the edges is perceptible.
 The painting becomes one unit of material social history.

 A related project based on American cartoonist George Herriman’s 1910s newspaper comic strip Krazy Kat is on view next to the brick dust painting.
 Herriman’s strip focuses on the curious relationship between a guileless, carefree and simple-minded cat named Krazy of indeterminate gender and a short-tempered mouse named Ignatz.
 Krazy nurses an unrequited love for the mouse.
 However, Ignatz despises Krazy and constantly schemes to throw bricks at Krazy’s head, which Krazy interprets as a sign of affection.
-Martinez’s project involves the modification of a week of newspaper comic strips.
-Removing everything from the strips except for the flying bricks and the onomatopoeic sounds of the strikes, Martinez creates a record of the exponentially increasing of bricks thrown towards the end of the week.
+Martinez’s project involves the accumulation of two of newspaper comic strips by Herriman.
+Removing everything from the strips except for the flying bricks and the onomatopoeic sounds of the strikes, Martinez creates a record of the exponentially increasing of bricks thrown to the cat.
 Printed in tabloid-size newsprint paper, the prints are installed in a grid.

 In 2012, Martinez produced and installed three park signs in areas of private and public land in Houston.
 Constructed to mimic national park signage, the three park signs read Angela Davis Park, Ricardo Flores Magon Memorial Park and Upton Sinclair Park.
 Dedicated to radical political figures, Martinez’s park signs trespassed onto private and public property to reimagine the space beyond its designated function.
 Titled Welcome to… (2012), his intervention sought to reconsider how space is used, produced and controlled.
 Examining the dynamics of public spaces such as the street, the lot and the park, the artist explores the often-unnoticed structures that regulate our social behavior as they are opened up for contestation and potential change.
 Through those often-invisible gestures, he suggests alternative uses and interpretations that hint at social and political undercurrents.
 Everything Turns Away Quite Leisurely includes documentation of the park signs.
 On view outside of the galleries, a new sign has been commissioned specifically for the exhibition.